Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 Rep. Richard Neal, D-Mass., who chairs the House Ways and Means Committee, believes Saturday's deadline should be extended, a committee aide said.
 The committee has heard about the Plan Finder's problems from numerous advocates for seniors and counselors from state health insurance assistance programs, as well as from the insurance companies that sell coverage.

-Since enrollment for 2020 coverage began, on Oct.
+Since enrollment for 2020 coverage began on Oct.
 1, the National Association of Health Underwriters, which represents 100,000 insurance agents, has sent CMS officials notice of 54 Plan Finder problems and is still receiving reports from insurance agents, said John Greene, the vice president for congressional affairs.

 The Medicare counselors at Nebraska's Senior Health Insurance Information Program had flagged more than 100 issues as of mid-November, said Alicia Jones, the program's administrator.